sitara-systems/sitara-websockets/README.md

 ```

 ## Usage
-Note about ALWAYS checking connections for being valid
+sitara-websockets uses property sheets to easily swap visual studio configuration settings to another project.
+Adjust the macros in the property sheets to match your specific project's layout.

 ## Examples
 * `exampleWebsocketServerApp` is a basic server.
 * `exampleWebsocketClientApp` is a basic client.

 ## To Do
-Currently, sitara-websocketpp does NOT support TLS/SSL.
+Currently, sitara-websockets does NOT support TLS/SSL.

 The example Websocket Server doesn't function.